 Raise the minimum wage to at least $11/hour.

-Support robust enforcement of existing employment standards
+Support robust enforcement of existing employment standards.

 Provide incentives to employers who create career pathways and provide training to low-wage employees.

 Require employer partners in state grants to improve job quality including offering more full time jobs with benefits and access to skills training/career development.